evanhayes44/Transmat/README.md

 - If already logged in, the login page redirects immediately to inventory

 ### Live Inventory Updates
-The inventory automatically re-fetches every 30 seconds so new drops, transfers made from another device, and other in-game changes appear without a manual page refresh.
+The inventory polls the Bungie API every 30 seconds in the background.
+New drops, loot from activities, transfers made from another device, and other in-game changes appear automatically without a manual page refresh.
+The interval is started when the inventory view mounts and cleaned up when it unmounts, so no requests are made when the page is not active.

 ### Persistent Login
 - Access token is stored in `localStorage` and restored on page load